-The challenges of recruiting, appointing, and mentoring faculty who scholarly interests are broad are well recognized (NAS, 2005).
+The challenges of recruiting, appointing, and mentoring faculty whose scholarly interests are broad are well recognized (NAS, 2005) and were investigated by the Harvard Task Force on Women in Science and Engineering (www.news.harvard.edu/gazette/daily/2005/05/wise.pdf).
 Given the importance of this issue, we invested considerable time thinking about how Harvard might address it.
 There is a clear tension here between the desire to broaden the scope of scholarship Harvard supports and the need to evaluate appointment and promotion cases rigorously.
 We favor the idea of retaining the requirement that all Harvard faculty appointments reside within an established department.